qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

    -  quality filtering, length trimming, and clustering with VSEARCH or dbOTU

 5. Assigning taxonomy
+6. Analyze data and gain insight!

+The :doc:`overview tutorial <overview>` and :doc:`list of available plugins <../plugins/available/index>` can give you ideas for additional possible processing and analysis steps.

 Importing data into QIIME 2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Relevant plugin**: ``qiime tools import`` (@Team - there is no doc page for these??!)

 If you're using QIIME 2 to process your data, the first thing you need to do is get that data into a format that QIIME 2 can understand.
-Various importing methods currently available in QIIME 2 are highlighted in the :doc:`QIIME 2 importing
+Various importing methods currently available in QIIME 2 are highlighted in the :doc:`QIIME 2 importing tutorial <importing>`.
-tutorial <importing>`.

 This step has the potential to be the most confusing part of the QIIME 2 pipeline as there are dozens of import and format types to choose from.
 To see a full list of available import/format types use: ``qiime tools import --show-importable-formats`` and ``qiime tools import --show-importable-types``

-If you're importing data that you've generated, you'll likely need to generate a :ref:`manifest file <manifest file>`, which is just a text file that  maps each FASTQ or FASTA file to its sample ID and direction (if applicable).
+If you're importing FASTQ data that you've generated, you'll likely need to generate a :ref:`manifest file <manifest file>`, which is just a text file that  maps each FASTQ file to its sample ID and direction (if applicable).

 If you have sequencing data with one of two very specific formats (:ref:`EMP <emp import>` or :ref:`Casava <casava import>`), you can directly import the folder containing your sequencing files with
 the ``--type EMPSingleEndSequences`` or ``--type 'SampleData[PairedEndSequencesWithQuality]'`` flags (or their respective paired-end types).
 Otherwise if you don't have one of these two very specific formats, you'll need to make the manifest file to give ``import`` instructions on what and how to import your files.

+If you want to import FASTA files or a feature table directly, you can also do that by using a different ``--type`` flag for ``qiime tools import``.
+The :doc:`importing tutorial <importing>` goes through all these options in detail.

 Demultiplexing sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~

+**Relevant plugins**

+- :doc:`q2-demux <../plugins/available/demux/index>`
+- :doc:`cutadapt <../plugins/available/cutadapt/index>`

 If you have reads from multiple samples in the same file, you'll need to demultiplex your sequences.